Embryo transfer.

 Here's Casablanca Sahara, a bright, healthy, active and

-valuable calf,shown here at the age of one month.
-(She is now four years
+valuable calf,at the age of one month.
+(As at September 2014 she is nearly eight years

 first done in New Zealand using an Australian Lowline embryo.
 Her